jahanarun/blog/content/en/post/nextcloud-photosync/index.md

     container_name: ofelia
     depends_on:
       - photoprism
-      - nextcloud
     command: daemon --docker
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
 ```
 ## Key mentions
+Use the nextcloud.yml to setup Nextcloud first.
+You can also download the Nextcloud app from Andriod/Apple App store and setup Photo sync.

 The key thing to note in the above docker-compose configuration is the `volume` section of Photoprism.
-The two volumes `photoprism-<user>` would be mapped to the same location where the Nextcloud data of the users are.
-In this example, our Nextcloud data is mapped to an NFS share and Photoprism uses the same directory for its photo directory.
+You can see the Photoprism uses bind mount to the folders created by Nextcloud app.
+While using the photoprism.yml file, make sure the volume section is modified to point to the correct source path.

+## Index refresh
-This setup is fine and Photoprism would scan the folders and index the files.
-But any more photos synced to Nextcloud would not appear on Photoprism as there is no way for Nextcloud to notify Photoprism about it.
+This setup is fine and Photoprism would scan the folders and index the files on the first run.
+But any more photos synced to Nextcloud would not appear on Photoprism as there is no way for Photoprism to know about the photos added to Nextcloud.
 So, I use [ofelia](https://github.com/mcuadros/ofelia) to run to schedule scan job on photoprism.
-This runs a scan job on Photoprism so that it reflects any photos addition, modification or deletion that could have happened in Nextcloud.
+This runs a scan job on Photoprism so that it reflects any new photos added, modified or deleted in Nextcloud.

 That's it!
 Now you can go into the Photoprism app and find all your photos of your family in one place.